wultra/mobile-utility-server/docs/API-Admin.md

 ### Create Text

 Add a new text entry to the system.
-This endpoint allows the creation of text content with a specific key and language.

 #### Request